What is a mobile app advertiser?

 What is the difference between an advertiser and an advertising agency?

-Advertising agencies help companies create, plan, and distribute their advertising campaigns.
-An agency can offer specialist knowledge in the areas of creative design, user experience, and digital marketing, with further specializations in the type of media - such as mobile, TV, web or print - and help companies determine the voice, language, and style of their ads.
-The advertiser is the app or company that wants to communicate with their users.
+Advertising agencies help companies create, plan and distribute their advertising campaigns.
+An agency can offer specialist knowledge in the areas of creative design, user experience, and digital marketing, with further specializations in different types of media.
+This can range from mobile and TV to web and print.
+When distinguishing the difference between an agency and an advertiser, remember that agencies are hired to help companies determine the voice, language, and style of their ads.

 Advertisers and Adjust